sloniewski/easy-array/README.md

 Current of EasyArray with filtered items.

 #### `filtered(\Closure $closure): self`

 Provided closure return values are evaluated as truthy of falsy.
-Forms a new array with elements that satisfy the provided filter function.
+Instantiates a new EasyArray with elements that satisfy the provided filter function.

 ##### Return value

 New instance of EasyArray with new array of filtered items.

 #### `flattened(int $levels = 5): self`